"

 Logistics and Information Management

 The physical movement of goods is called logistics, and as you can guess, it is a staggeringly complex and important function.
 Imagine trying to keep track of all of this information—from the initial order forecast to production, warehousing, and transportation.
 It’s obviously not a job that a human, or even a team of humans, could easily do on a large scale.
-As global supply chains have grown more complex, businesses have created systems to manage and optimize the supply chain.
+As global supply chains have grown more complex, businesses have created systems to manage and optimise their supply chains.
 In 2019, the market for supply chain management software exceeded $15 billion.
 [5].
 Put simply, companies are buying expensive systems to help manage the complexity of the supply chain.

 An RFID tag allows interested parties to track the location of packages in transit.

-Information throughout the supply chain process is captured in systems that allow supply chain professionals to analyze results and identify improvements that will lead to more reliable, faster, and less expensive delivery to customers throughout the supply chain.
+Information throughout the supply chain process is captured in systems that allow supply chain professionals to analyse results and identify improvements that will lead to more reliable, faster, and less expensive delivery to customers throughout the supply chain.

 1. National Science Foundation [NSF]. (n.d.)
 Manufacturing: the forms of things unknown. https://www.nsf.gov/about/history/nsf0050/pdf/manufacturing.pdf